-2.1.
+- 2.1.
 The enumeration degrees.
 We shall assume that an effective coding of all finite sets of natural numbers is fixed and shall identify the finite sets and their codes.
-Finite sets will be denoted by the letters D, F and S.
+Finite sets will be denoted by the letter D possibly with subscripts. - 2.1.

-2.1.
 Definition.
 Given sets A and B of natural numbers, let